lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Gene trees can be reconciled into species trees to infer such events.
 The relation between gene an species trees as well as how to read them is excellently explained in @VanHooff2019.

-`dummy figure species vs gene trees and orthology and paralogy, `
+`dummy figure species vs gene trees and orthology and paralogy,`

 Gene trees allow us to answer basic but important questions in comparative genomics.
 When presented with many gene sequences that are similar (analogs), we should only work with sequences that share a common ancestor (homologs).
 We may use gene trees to see if these homologs are a result of a gene duplication (paralogs) or a speciation (orthologs).
 Orthology is a key concept for reading phylogenetic trees and in detail explained in @VanHooff2019.
 If two sequences were separated because of speciation, we then assume they are the only copies both species their genomes.
-Consequently, we conclude that selection pressure has occurred on this particular gene in both seperate genomes.
+Consequently, we conclude that selection pressure has occurred on this particular gene in both separate genomes.
 Hence, when reading a phylogenetic gene tree, we often assume that orthologous genes are functionally similar.
 Orthology inference is an invaluable tool in transferring biological meaning from one biological sequence with a validated function, to another, with no such validation.
 It is inherently different from "mere" homology or even analogy.